 Vietnam Standards Training Program (VSTP)

 In 2007-2008, ANSI carried out a highly successful Vietnam Standards Training Program (VSTP) in cooperation with the Vietnam Directorate for Standards (STAMEQ), with sponsorship from the U.S. Trade and Development Agency.
-Follow the appropriate link below to access information about the program:

 The training sessions of the Vietnam Standards Training Program (VSTP) were carried out in two separate phases, including 3 introductory training sessions via digital video conference in January 2008 and a 7-day workshop in March 2008.
 More than 120 representatives from the Vietnamese public and private sectors attended these training sessions.